 While students from out of state may require some time getting used to North Dakota winters, UM is an attractive choice for students looking for a career-oriented university that is in good Catholic hands, and all at a quite affordable price.
-Tuition for 2014-15 is just $14,990, not including options for financial aid.
+Tuition, room and board for 2014-15 is just $20,660, not including options for financial aid.

 Every student also studies cultural anthropology, citizenship, composition, oral communication, a science lab, mathematics, and information technology.
 Following one course in each of these areas, students have substantial flexibility to choose 22 credits from at least two disciplines including the humanities, languages, math, physical sciences, and social and behavioral sciences.
 The electives allow a student some ability to tailor the general education curriculum to more closely match the student’s major.